morphoorg/morpho/README.md

 morpho
 ======

    Morpho is an analysis tool that organizes data inflow to and outflow from [Stan](http://mc-stan.org/), a platform for Bayesian statistical modeling and computation.
-It is especially useful for:
+It is especially useful for
   A) Generating **pseudo data**, and
   B) Performing **Bayesian statistical analyses** of real or fake data—that is, extracting posterior distributions for parameters of interest using data and a model.